tamhanepd/tamhanepd.github.io/_pages/cv.md

 WORK EXPERIENCE
 ======
+## Data Scientist | ZebraKet, Canada
+### June 2023 – Present
+- Implemented data cleaning and preprocessing procedures with Pandas and Python for industrial facility data ensuring high data quality and eliminating inconsistencies.
+- Utilizing ML and deep learning techniques using Scikit-learn and PyTorch to develop fault detection models.
+ -Conducting in-depth data analysis and feature engineering, identifying key patterns and relevant features to improve model’s performance.

 ## Postdoc | University of Waterloo, Canada
-### February 2023 – August 2023
+### February 2023 – Present
-- Simulated observations of galaxy clusters for the upcoming XRISM mission.
+- Simulating mock observations of galaxies and data analysis using Python in preparation for the upcoming launch of an X-ray space telescope (XRISM).
-- Preparing XRISM proposals.
-- Writing scientific articles.
+- Mentoring two graduate students, collaborated on telescope time proposals, and wrote a research paper submitted to a reputed journal.

 ## Research Assistant | University of Waterloo, Canada
 ### May 2017 – December 2022